tinacms/tina.io/content/blog/tinacms-2022.md

 <Youtube embedSrc={"https://youtube.com/embed/rZG_HxT-2Bc"} />

-## A more open and more extendible Tina
+## A more open and more extendable Tina

 In a previous chapter of my life, I was a freelance and agency developer and I benefited greatly from using open-source WordPress.
 I was a part of the so-called “WordPress economy”.
 Now with TinaCMS, we want to allow others to leverage our open-source software.